What Is Rehab?

-Long term alcohol abuse changes the brain's structure, and neurotransmitter function.
+Long term alcohol misuse changes the brain's structure, and neurotransmitter function.

-These imbalances leave the alcohol addict's brain more prone to relapse, even after a detox protocol is complete.
+These imbalances leave the addict's brain more prone to relapse, even after the detox phase is complete.

 Ceasing alcohol intake abruptly without pharmacological help can result in Alcohol Withdrawal Syndrome.

-Benzodiazepine drugs are used in residential treatment clinics to manage common symptoms following alcohol cessation.
+Benzodiazepine drugs are used in residential treatment clinics to manage common symptoms after the last drink.